Otto Phantom 3500: Design

 Powered by a pair of 3,600 lbf (16 kN) Williams FJ44s, the Phantom 3500 should stay below the FAR Part 23 19,000 lb (8,618 kg) MTOW limit.

 Its passenger capacity is similar to super-midsize business jets like the Bombardier Challenger 3500 and Embraer Praetor 500 powered by 6,500-7,300 lbf Honeywell HTF7000s.
+Unlike other aircraft in the segment with constant-diameter fuselages, however, the Phantom's fuselage diameter is continuously variable from nose to tail.
+This creates a continuous arc along the cabin ceiling and provides a maximum interior height of six feet, five inches, exceeding that of large-cabin, ultra-long-range Gulfstream and Bombardier types.

-It should have a range of 3,700 nmi (6,850 km) while burning 50% less fuel than rivals due to its lightweight design at almost one-half the MTOW, and low-drag, eschewing passenger windows to maintain laminar flow.
+The Phantom 3500 is expected have a range of 3,700 nmi (6,850 km) while burning 50% less fuel than rivals due to its lightweight design at almost one-half the MTOW, and low-drag, eschewing passenger windows to maintain laminar flow.

 Its 50,000 ft cruise altitude would reduce drag and would be above the contrail formation zone.

 An intercontinental range of 4,300 nmi could be reached through a higher weight as some requirements from the more-stringent Part 25 are included.

 Otto's laminar flow technology would be applicable to a 75 seats regional jet.

 The plane is windowless, and instead lined with digital panes that display a virtual view of the outdoors.
 The virtual windows are powered by high-resolution cameras on the outside of the aircraft, and the lack of windows make the aircraft more aerodynamic.